richteel/pi-power-button/README.md

 - Button press to turn on
 - Button press to signal to the device to shutdown
 - Long button press to force power off
+- Turn off power when the Raspberry Pi shuts down

 A PCB to build the Mosaic Industries switch is available on OSH Park at [https://oshpark.com/shared_projects/Igqfdasg](https://oshpark.com/shared_projects/Igqfdasg)